granicz/SiteFi/src/Hosted/posts/granicz/20190905-your-first-bolero-project-not-compiling-try-this.md

 ---
-title: Your first Bolero project not compiling?
-Try this!
+title: "Your first Bolero project not compiling?
+Try this!"
-categories: websharper,f#,bolero
+categories: "bolero,f#,websharper"
-abstract: The Bolero homepage starts off with a video that shows you how to create your first client-server app with three simple commands, ...
+abstract: "The Bolero homepage starts off with a video that shows you how to create your first client-server app with three simple commands, ..."
+identity: "5792,87267"
 ---
 [Bolero][bolero] is a functional, reactive web library built on top of [Blazor][blazor] for F# developers.
 It combines Elm's [Model-View-Update architecture][elm-arch] (MVU) via [Elmish][elmish] with powerful features pioneered by [WebSharper][websharper], such as templating and easy remoting, to give developers a sound, effective and highly productive way to structure and implement full-stack .NET web applications that run on WebAssembly.